djipco/webmidi/website/api/classes/Output.md

 ### `.removeListener(...)` {#removeListener}

-Removes all the listeners that match the specified criterias.
-If no parameters are passed, all listeners will be removed.
-If only the `event` parameter is passed, all listeners for that event will be removed.
+Removes all the listeners that were added to the object upon which the method is called and that match the specified criterias.
+If no parameters are passed, all listeners added to this object will be removed.
+If only the `event` parameter is passed, all listeners for that event will be removed from that object.
 You can remove global listeners by using [`EventEmitter.ANY_EVENT`](EventEmitter#ANY_EVENT) as the first parameter.

 To use more granular options, you must at least define the `event`.
 Then, you can specify the